 \textup{(3)} For each $v \in V^\prime \setminus \left\{u\right\}$, $F_u \not\subset F_v$.

 Then $F_u$ is not the attractor of any standard IFS, defined on $\mathbb{R}$, with or without separation conditions.

 \end{thm}

 The new class of $2$-vertex IFSs identified in Theorem \ref{P2M} is extended considerably by Theorem \ref{P2Q}.
-As an example, suppose we add any number of edges to the directed graph of Figure \ref{P22VertexUnitInterval} maintaining the CSSC.
-Suppose also that all level-$1$ gap lengths are kept equal across both vertices (see Subsection \ref{five2}, Equations \eqref{G_uG_u^1}) and that $F_u \not\subset F_v$ and $F_v \not\subset F_u$, then Theorem \ref{P2Q} applies and neither $F_u$ nor $F_v$ are standard IFS attractors.
+As an example, suppose we add any number of edges (with non-reflecting similarities) to the directed graph of Figure \ref{P22VertexUnitInterval} maintaining the CSSC.
+Suppose also that all level-$1$ gap lengths are kept equal across both vertices (see Subsection \ref{five2}, Equations \eqref{G_uG_u^1}) and that $F_u \not\subset F_v$ and $F_v \not\subset F_u$, then Theorem \ref{P2Q} applies and neither $F_u$ nor $F_v$ is a standard IFS attractor.

 Finally we state a theorem which is of theoretical interest, although for practical purposes it is superceded by Theorem \ref{P2M}.
 This is because there are not many self-similar sets for which the Hausdorff measure is known and at the time of writing the only components of $n$-vertex ($n\geq 2$, CSSC) IFS attractors that we can calculate the Hausdorff measure for are the components of the attractors of $2$-vertex IFSs of the type shown in Figure \ref{P22VertexUnitInterval}.
-For the Hausdorff measure of the attractors of standard (CSSC) IFSs, defined on the unit interval, see \cite{Paper_Ayer_Strichartz} and \cite{Paper_Marion}.
+For the Hausdorff measure of the attractors of standard (COSC) IFSs defined on the unit interval, see \cite{Paper_Ayer_Strichartz} and \cite{Paper_Marion}.